Tiledesk/.github/profile/README.md

-# Tiledesk: Empowering Developers in Automating Conversations
+# Tiledesk: open-source AI agents to automate workflows

-Welcome to Tiledesk, the hub for developers in the chatbot building community, reshaping the landscape of business communication.
+Welcome to Tiledesk, the ultimate open-source hub for developers building AI-powered agents to automate workflows and enhance business operations.

-Tiledesk is your open-source alternative, tailored for developers, offering robust capabilities to design and automate conversations across a multitude of channels, including WhatsApp, websites, and Facebook.
+Tiledesk empowers you to create intelligent AI agents and automate conversations seamlessly across multiple channels, including WhatsApp, websites and Facebook.
+With our open-core platform licensed under MIT, you can build, customize, and self-host solutions tailored to your specific needs.

-Create conversations and automations effortlessly – a Voiceflow and Botpress alternative.
-With a developer-friendly drag-and-drop interface, you have the power to craft intricate conversation flows effortlessly.
-Enhance your solutions with our seamless ChatGPT integration and conversational AI, enabling you to create automated customer interactions that closely mimic human conversation.
+Looking to expand your product’s offering?
+Tiledesk’s white-label capabilities make it easy to integrate AI-powered workflows into your platform, enabling you to deliver unmatched value to your customers.

 <a href="https://www.producthunt.com/posts/design-studio-by-tiledesk?utm_source=badge-golden-kitty-badge&utm_medium=badge&utm_souce=badge-design&#0045;studio&#0045;by&#0045;tiledesk" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/golden-kitty-badge.svg?post_id=418558&theme=light" alt="Design&#0032;Studio&#0032;by&#0032;Tiledesk - Unlock&#0032;AI&#0032;magic&#0032;for&#0032;elevated&#0032;customer&#0032;engagement&#0044;&#0032;fast | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>